carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 Furthermore, some of the processes can run in parallel, allowing for using more system resources at the bottleneck steps.
 In particular, the core work of downloading (4.5 Volume Downloader), decrypting (4.6 Volume Decryptor), decompressing (4.7 Volume Decompresor), and patching blocks (4.1 File Processor) is parallelized.
 Each of these steps can be scaled individually to maximize the utilization of the system resources.

-A major benefit is that the post verification step has been removed as it's now performed on the fly during the restore flow.
+A major benefit is the removal of the post verification step, as verification is now performed on the fly during the restore flow.
 This was separated in the legacy flow as the block writes were scattered, meaning each file was not ensured fully restored until the end of the flow.
 In the new flow, each File Processor knows exactly when each file is fully restored and can thus verify while it is being restored.

 The entire network shuts down in sequence, beginning with the File Lister, once it runs out of files to request.
 Then each File Processor shuts down when trying to request a file from the File Lister, which is no longer available.
 Once all File Processors have shut down, the Block Manager signals the Volume Manager to shut down, which in turn shuts down the Volume Downloaders, Volume Decryptors, and Volume Decompressors.
-Once that subnetwork has shut down, the Block Manager shuts down, which is the final process to shut down.
+Once that subnetwork has shut down, the Block Manager follows as the final process to terminate.

 This new flow alleviates the problems of the legacy flow, while retaining most of its benefits: